jayunit100/enhancements/keps/sig-network/networkpolicy.md

 ===== Only define whitelisted communication as part of the verification of connectivity

 Since verification is quite extensive for these tests, the `Ginkgo.By` statements will be done iteratively, rather then using bespoke sentences for each case.
 This can be done by mapping a set of predefined network policies to a change set, which defines exactly which namespace/pod pairs are allowed to talk to one another.
-This can be expressed in go code as follows:
+This can be expressed in go code as follows, using `DenyAll` as an easy to understand example.

 ```
-policyForTest1 := networkinvv1.NetworkPolicySpec{...}
-policyForTest1Description := "Confirm that local namespace traffic is whitelisted"
-policiesMap["policyForTest1"] := map[string]string{"FaFa":1, "FbFa":1}
+// DenyAll is a NP that denies all traffic, selects no whitelist pods.
+var DenyAll = &TruthTableEntry{
+	Description: "Should support a default-deny policy [Feature:NetworkPolicy]",
+	Policy: &networkingv1.NetworkPolicy{
+		ObjectMeta: metav1.ObjectMeta{
+			Name: "deny-all",
+		},
+		Spec: networkingv1.NetworkPolicySpec{
+			PodSelector: emptyLabelSelector,
+			Ingress:     emptyIngress,
+		},
+	},
+	// The pods which are whitelisted by this policy.
+	Whitelist: map[string]string{},
+}
 ```

-Once this policiesMap is defined, Ginkgo.By statements may
+Note that this is naturally stackable, by nature of the fact that non-existent entries in the map are false, and existent entries can be idempotently overwritten.
+Thus, a side-effect of using this model for defining tests is that we can build new, stacked tests very easily by combining multiple truth table entries, and then verifying the union of all whitelists.

 ===== Reusable static snippets for namespaces and pods

 The definition of the 'policyForTest1' will be made concsie by the following mechanism.